-Aditya-L1: India set to launch its first mission to Sun
+Aditya-L1: India launches its first mission to Sun

 Once Aditya-L1 reaches this "parking spot", it would be able to orbit the Sun at the same rate as the Earth.
 This also means the satellite will require very little fuel to operate.

+On Saturday morning, a few thousand people gathered in the viewing gallery set up by the Indian Space Research Agency (Isro) near the launch site to watch the blast off.

+It was also broadcast live on national TV where commentators described it as a "magnificent" launch.
+Isro scientists said the launch had been successful and its "performance is normal".

-The Indian Space Research Agency (Isro) says once the spacecraft takes off, it will travel several times around the Earth before being launched towards L1.
+The spacecraft will now travel several times around the Earth before being launched towards L1.

-From this vantage position, Aditya-L1 will be able to watch the Sun constantly - even when it's hidden like during an eclipse - and carry out scientific studies.
+From this vantage position, Aditya-L1 will be able to watch the Sun constantly - even when it is hidden during an eclipse - and carry out scientific studies.

-The Indian Space Research Agency (Isro) has not said how much the mission would cost, but reports in the Indian press put it at 3.78bn rupees ($46m; £36m).
+Isro has not said how much the mission would cost, but reports in the Indian press put it at 3.78bn rupees ($46m; £36m).

 Isro says the orbiter carries seven scientific instruments that will observe and study the solar corona (the outermost layer); the photosphere (the Sun's surface or the part we see from the Earth) and the chromosphere (a thin layer of plasma that lies between the photosphere and the corona).